thoqbk/traprange/_Docs/invoice/README.md

 #### Match PO number

-You can observe that the PO number is the first substring with following format
+Observing that the PO number is the first substring with following format
 ```
 PO-{list of digits}
 ```